Rules to Better Power Apps - 12 Rules

 - Need an App to create a checklist of work performed, take a photo of a finished product, then upload to cloud storage, not a problem a Canvas App can do that

-Model-Driven Apps are data (or schema) first approach, you model your data that data is stored in the CDS (Common Data Service).
-CDS has the concept of an entity, entities contain fields, views, forms, relationships, processes etc. Model-Driven Apps are much more rigid in their design approach than Canvas Apps.
+Model-Driven Apps are data (or schema) first approach, you model your data, that data is stored in the Dataverse, formerly known as CDS (Common Data Service).
+The Dataverse has the concept of an entity, entities contain fields, views, forms, relationships, processes etc. Model-Driven Apps are much more rigid in their design approach than Canvas Apps.
 The UI elements slot into Tabs, Sections, and the form controls are limited when compared to a Canvas App (but can be expanded on if required).

 Model-Driven Apps can also host Canvas Apps, where the majority of the application logic, forms, workflows can be in the main Model Driven App, and where a specific piece of functionality is required, a Canvas App can be embedded into a Model-Driven App form.
 An example of this could be taking photos of a finished job and uploading it to OneDrive.